Los Angeles, CA +1 (213) 261-0385

 • Martinez 2018; Netcoh 2016).

-• View of human beings as objects productivity.
+• View of human beings as objects of productivity.

-• Assumes education increases productivity in the workplace resulting to higher earnings and work outputs
+• Assumes education increases productivity in the workplace, resulting in higher earnings and work outputs

 • Provides little insight into the processes through which education and training are translated into productivity and higher wages.

-• Does not account to other factors that contribute to productivity at the workplace in terms of work outputs and wage increase.
+• Does not account for other factors that contribute to productivity at the workplace in terms of work outputs and wage increases.

 Job-demands resources theory (Demerouti et al. 2001).

-• The job-demands resource model assumes that assumes that the health and well-being of employees in an organization result from a balance between positive (resources) and negative (demands) job characteristics (Schaufeli and Taris 2014).
+• The job-demands resource model assumes that the health and well-being of employees in an organization result from a balance between positive (resources) and negative (demands) job characteristics (Schaufeli and Taris 2014).

 • Does not restrict itself to specific job demands and job resources